JhanviMangtani/C-Programming/README.md

  - Finding smallest array element using pointers
  - Swap operation using call by reference

+### 🔷Structures Topics Covered
+- Defining and using structures
+- Array of structures
+- Pointers to structures

 ---

 ## 🛠️ How to Run the Programs